| | |

 I often feel quite irritated by some fast fashion brands and the way they try to portray themselves as sustainably conscious.

-Several companies’ goals sound great, but they have a vague explanation of how to reach them, and they do not show any legit proof for their claims.
+Several companies’ goals sound great, but they have a vague explanation of how to reach them, and they do not show any legitimate proof for their claims.

-All in all, be skeptical, and always do your research.
+All in all, be skeptical, do your research, and be a mindful consumer.

 An example of a letter to a Fast fashion company: